 Take diabetes, for example.
 Diabetes is a disease that affects the body's ability to produce or use insulin, which in turn can lead to a range of health issues, including high blood sugar.
 High blood sugar levels are known to cause diabetic retinopathy, as discussed above, causing damage to the blood vessels in your eye.
 In some cases, your eye doctor might spot this damage before your PCP is able to recognize other signs of diabetes.

 The same is true for high blood pressure, another condition that can be detected by your eye doctor during a comprehensive eye exam.
 High blood pressure can damage the small blood vessels in your eyes, leading to vision loss.
 Again, eye doctors are known to spot this issue before other healthcare providers do.

 Sleep apnea is yet another health issue that can be spotted by your eye doctor.
 This condition, in which a person stops breathing for short periods during sleep, is known to cause damage and vision loss if undetected and untreated.
 This is because sleep apnea can lead to low oxygen, fluctuating eye pressure, and inflammation, which can cause eye diseases like glaucoma.
-Though 1 in 4 men and 1 in 10 women have sleep-disordered breathing(opens in a new tab), many go undiagnosed.
+Though (opens in a new tab), many go undiagnosed.